Family-wise Error Rate Control with E-values: Proofs

 \begin{proof}[\textbf{Proof of Lemma \ref{lem:e_j^I}}] The proof is a straightforward manipulation of the expansion of $e_I$ using the definition of $w_i(I)$, regrouping by the $\alpha_j$ terms.

 \end{proof}

 \begin{proof}[\textbf{Proof of Lemma \ref{lem:e_j^I-rec}}] To prove this, we divide the set of paths $\mathcal{P}_{j,i}^{(I)}$ into those with a given first node $i_1=k$ which is a child of $j$.
 These will all have the same first term $q_{j,k}$.
 Then we know that the resulting set of paths is the same as the set $\mathcal{P}_{k,i}^{(I)}$, but with an additional index $j$ at the start.
+In the case where the first node is $i_1=i$, this trivially reduces to $q_{j,i}e_i=q_{j,i}e_i^{(I)}$.
 Then we can rewrite the definition of $e_j^{(I)}$ for $j\notin I$ as

 \end{proof}